NANCY SCIMONE Performing Artist

 ABOUT NANCY SCIMONE

 Performing Artist, Soprano, and Songwriter Nancy Scimone knew from the age of six that singing would be her lifelong passion.
-With her mission to share hope, joy, and beauty through music, she infuses soaring classic vocals into the spirit of contemporary inspirational melodies and lyrics.
+With her mission to share hope, joy, and beauty through music, she infuses spirited and soaring vocals into classic and contemporary inspirational melodies and lyrics.
 The purpose of every song Nancy Scimone sings is to deliver power and grace to launch the soul skyward, whether through the nobility of Handel or Mozart, the sweetness of a Johnny Mercer melody, the romance of a French ballad, or the freshness of a newly penned song.
 Her distinctive vitality and generous stage presence have reached audiences from transcendent cathedrals, Kansas farming communities, and the Kennedy Center Concert Hall.

 "Truly this is an artist who understands that her gifts are to be used for the higher goal of bringing beauty and